palera1n/palera1n/README.md

   - On A11, we don't have a SEP exploit yet.

 # Prerequisites
-#### Warning: You must install the Tips app from the App Store before running palera1n.
 - A checkm8 vulnerable iOS device on iOS 15 (A8-A11)
   - The device must be on iOS 15.0-15.7.1
 - Linux or macOS computer